swasun/VQ-VAE-Speech/README.md

 #### Embedding plots

+The embedding are computed using [lmcinnes/umap] that is a dimension reduction technique that searches for a low dimensional projection of the data that has the closest possible equivalent "fuzzy" topological structure.

 Embedding of 100 valuations with 10 neighbors with the audio frame points colored by speaker id and the embedding marks colored in black:

 ![](results/vq29-mfcc39/val/embedding-plots/speaker_id/n10/baseline_quantized_embedding_space_colored_by_speaker_id-n10.png)